ProspectPyxis/GeMatrix/pages/commands/setup.md

 ### game

 The name of the game to start.
 This could either use the full game name or any of its aliases.
-It's also case insensitive, so don't worry about capitalization.
+The command will automatically ignore spaces and symbols, so don't worry about exact matches too much.

 If the game name is followed by a ` / ` (spaces included), what comes after the slash will automatically be set as the variant to run, if found.